spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-core-feature-walkthrough/persistence-acl-integration.md

 ### New merchant user
 When a `MerchantUser` is added to the system, a merchant user specific role is automatically created.
-This role is needed to manage the MerchantUser specific data (profile).
+This role is needed to manage the merchant user specific data (profile).

 The following roles are automatically added to the newly created MerchantUser:
 - Merchant specific role